Fireblend/AutoDataBasics/README.md

 ### Setup:
 * Clone this repository into a dedicated directory (the ``adb.py`` file is really the only thing you need).
-* Download the **[Selenium Chrome driver](https://chromedriver.chromium.org/downloads)** and place the executable file in the same directory alongside adb.py
+* Download the **[Selenium Chrome driver](https://chromedriver.chromium.org/downloads)** and place the executable file in the same directory alongside ``adb.py``
 * Create an ``auth.txt`` file with 3 lines: The **URL** for your DataBasics login page, your **username** and your **password**.
 Example:
 ```
 https://xxx.data-basics.net/xxx/databasics.ext#
 sergiome@gmail.com
 p455w0rd
 ```
 * On DataBasics, **[create as many Favorite/Memorized](https://databasics.atlassian.net/wiki/spaces/PG6/pages/526544/Favorites+Timesheet) rows as you will need** to cover your timesheet entries.
-For example, create one for your project, one for vacations, and so on.
+For example, create one for your project, one for vacations, one for meetings, and so on.

 ### Filling your Timesheet
 Anytime you want to fill your timesheet, prepare a ``timesheet.txt`` file following the format detailed below and place it in the same directory as the script, auth and driver.
 Each line in this file corresponds to a timesheet entry, with its values separated by commas.